-- 29. As stated above, GEMMs have exclusive trading and viewing access to the services of endorsed IDBs, which enables them to unwind or acquire positions in gilts or gilt-related products anonymously with their peers. - 30.
-Recognised GEMMs are automatically invited to send a representative to the DMO's quarterly and annual consultation meetings on issuance policy, and to become a member of the Gilt-edged Market Makers Association (GEMMA), a self-governing body that represents the GEMM community's interests in the wider market place and with various authorities. - 31.
-Recognised GEMM firms may also apply to the FCA or other regulator for exemption from EU Short Selling Regulations in UK sovereign bonds and related markets as an Authorised Primary Dealer.
+29. As stated above, GEMMs have exclusive trading and viewing access to the services of endorsed IDBs, which enables them to unwind or acquire positions in gilts or gilt-related products anonymously with their peers.

+30. Recognised GEMMs are automatically invited to send a representative to the DMO's quarterly and annual consultation meetings on issuance policy.

+31. Where applicable, recognised GEMM firms may also apply to the FCA or other regulators for exemptions for UK sovereign bonds and related markets from certain regulations9 as an Authorised Primary Dealer.